Jazz fusion: Davis sidemen branch out

+After leaving the Mahavishnu Orchestra in 1975 Jean-Luc Ponty signed with Atlantic and released number of successful jazz fusion solo albums that entered top 5 of the Billboard jazz charts in mid '70s — '80s.

+During the late 1970s, Lee Ritenour, Stuff, George Benson, Chuck Mangione, Spyro Gyra, the Crusaders, and Larry Carlton released fusion albums.
+Early 1980s, Larsen Feiten band, George Benson, Lee Ritenour, Al Jarreau, and the Clark/Duke Project gained pop hits.

 Jazz rock

-The term "jazz-rock" (or "jazz/rock") is sometimes used as a synonym for "jazz fusion".
+The term "jazz rock" (or "jazz/rock") is sometimes used as a synonym for "jazz fusion".
 The Free Spirits have sometimes been cited as the earliest jazz rock band.

-Rock bands such as Colosseum, Chicago, Blood, Sweat & Tears, Chase, Soft Machine, Nucleus, Brand X, the Mothers of Invention and IF blended jazz and rock with electric instruments.
-Davis' fusion jazz was "pure melody and tonal color", while Frank Zappa's music was more "complex" and "unpredictable".
+Jazz rock bands such as Chicago, The Ides of March, Blood, Sweat & Tears, Chase, Lighthouse, Santana, Colosseum, Soft Machine, Nucleus, Brand X, the Mothers of Invention and IF blended jazz and rock with electric instruments.
+Miles Davis' fusion jazz was "pure melody and tonal color", while Frank Zappa's music was more "complex" and "unpredictable".
 Zappa released the solo album Hot Rats in 1969.
 The album contained long instrumental pieces with a jazz influence.
-Zappa released two albums, The Grand Wazoo and Waka/Jawaka, in 1972 which were influenced by jazz.
+Zappa released two albums, Waka/Jawaka and The Grand Wazoo, in 1972, which were influenced by jazz.
 George Duke and Aynsley Dunbar played on both.
-1970s band Steely Dan has been lauded by music critic Neil McCormick for their "smooth, smart jazz-rock fusion."
+1970s band Steely Dan has been lauded by music critic Neil McCormick for their "smooth, smart jazz-rock fusion".